minigubben/PiBAN/README.md

 # PiBAN

-*This is a fork of Real-Time-Kodi's PiBAN in an attempt to replace deprecated wiringpi package requirement.
-Use at your own risk!*
+*This is a fork of vsiupdate fork of Real-Time-Kodi's PiBAN to improve instalation and fix errors.*

 Automatic Raspberry-pi based secure hard drive eraser.
 This will erase any block device plugged into the USB bus using the shred command.
 It will then create a partition table and a single FAT32 partition to make the drive immediately usable.
 This is somewhat similar to creating that runs DBaN with the /autonuke option enabled.